nits180495/ShoppingApp/README.md

 # ShoppingApp
-This is simple prottotype with core mechanics.
+This is simple prototype with core mechanics.